AndreaMariani-AM/Docker/example_workflow.md

 docker rmi tagged/image
 ```

-They actually quite heavy (~ 8gb for ChIPseq and depending on the number of packages in it)
+They're actually quite heavy (~ 8gb for ChIPseq and depending on the number of packages in it), so when building multiple images or different versions of them it's worth to keep an eye on memory space.

-* Pull the image on the cluster
+* Pull the image to the cluster

 ```
 singularity pull name_of_image.sif docker://username/image:tag
 ```
 From any directory, pull the docker image.
-The command `pull` takes a docker image and create a copy as a singularity image.
+The command `pull` takes a docker image and create a copy as a singularity image. `.sif` is the extension of singularity iamges `name_of_image` can be anything and can be != from the docker image. `docker:// ` tells singularity that we're downloading a docker image, otherwise i'll search for it on singularity repos.

 * Notes on the workflow